 However, many of them fulfill important tasks for our skin health .
 Vitamin C and zinc have an anti-inflammatory effect.
-In addition, zinc regulates the production of male sex hormones2 and thus also the sebum production.
+Zinc also regulates the production of male sex hormones 2 and thus also sebum production.

-☝️ What you can do: If you are planning to go off the pill (or have already done so), a full blood count is always a good idea.
+☝️ What you can do: If you are planning to stop taking the pill (or have already done so), a full blood count is always a good idea.
 This way you can find out if you have a nutrient deficiency and counteract it with a balanced diet and/or with the help of dietary supplements.

 4. Decide on gentle and effective skin care

-Used long-term, with the right skincare you can relieve many symptoms of acne after stopping the pill.
+Over the long term, the right skincare can relieve many of the symptoms of post-pill acne .

-But beware: in dermatology, retinoids in various forms are often used to treat acne.
-If you have stopped taking the pill because you are planning to become pregnant soon, however, taking isotretinoin and external use of tretinoin is not Options!
+But be careful: in dermatology, retinoids in various forms are often used to treat acne.
+However, if you have stopped taking the pill because you are planning to become pregnant soon, taking isotretinoin and using tretinoin externally is not an option!

-☝️ What can you do?
-Pay attention to puristic skin care that promotes the balance of the skin.
-This lays the foundation for a well-balanced skin that will not get off track in the future.
-This is how your skin care against acne can look like after stopping the pill:
+☝️ What you can do?
+Pay attention to puristic skin care that promotes the skin's balance .
+This is how you lay the foundation for a well-balanced skin that will not get off track in the future.
+This is how your skin care routine against acne can look like after stopping the pill:

-- Cleaning: The keyword here is “balance”.
+- Cleaning: The key word here is “balance”.
 On the one hand, thorough cleaning is essential, especially with acne and pimples.
 On the other hand, you should not overstrain your skin barrier with aggressive facial cleansers.
-As the first step in your daily skincare routine, we recommend our mild FIVE make-up remover, which you should use with the oil cleansing method.
+As the first step in your daily skincare routine, we recommend our mild FIVE Make-up Remover to use with the Oil Cleansing method.

-My tip: When choosing your facial care, do not just look at your current skin condition (impure skin), but also at your actual skin type (how was your skin when you were 20?).
+My tip: When choosing your facial care products, don't just look at your current skin condition (blemished skin), but also at your actual skin type (how was your skin when you were 20?).

 - Intensive care: Pamper your skin once a week with a soothing and soothing clay mask.
 Dead skin cells are also gently removed with a gentle enzyme peeling applied two to three times a week.
 This supports your skin regeneration and ensures a more even complexion.

 Do you need help choosing the right care for pimples and acne after stopping the pill?
-Then get in touch with our natural beautician Sibylle at email@example.com !
+Then get in touch with our natural beautician Sibylle email@example.com !